prashant9154/Travel-Experience-Website/README.md

 # Travel Experience Website:

-## A MERN stack website for writing and browsing travel experiences, users can write articles,
-upload images & videos of their travel experience.
+### A MERN stack website for writing and browsing travel experiences, users can write articles, upload images & videos of their travel experience.

-## Available Scripts

-In the project directory, you can run:

-### Used Jodit Editor for creating articles.
+Used Jodit Editor for creating articles.
-### Implemented features like search, filter, pagination for articles and images, user login/signup.user Authentication using Json Web Token.
+Implemented features like search, filter, pagination for articles and images, user login/signup.user Authentication using Json Web Token.
-###Used Cloudinary for storing images on cloud
+Used Cloudinary for storing images on cloud